 Why is this procedure performed?

 Mastectomies may be performed to prevent breast cancer in certain high-risk people.
-There are a number of situations where a mastectomy may be the most appropriate treatment option, including:
+There are a number of situations where a mastectomy may be the most appropriate treatment option for breast cancer, including:

 - several cancerous tumours present in different areas of the breast